Unlocking the customer signal

 Okay, you've just finished a Bullseye Customer Sprint.
-Or similar customer clarity or positioning work.
+Or some similar customer clarity or positioning work.
 That means right now you're aligned as a team and clear on who you’re building for.

 The biggest risk you face right now isn't the competition — it's the 'silence gap' that happens while building.
 Don't let your customer clarity go cold while you're head-down in development.
 The Listening Cycle keeps your roadmap tethered to what's happening in the world.